compose-spec/compose-spec/15-profiles.md

 The exact mechanism is implementation specific and may include command line flags, environment variables, etc.

 The [services](05-services.md) top-level element supports a `profiles` attribute to define a list of named profiles.
-Services without a `profiles` attribute set are always enabled.
+Services without a `profiles` attribute are always enabled.

 A service is ignored by Compose when none of the listed `profiles` match the active ones, unless the service is explicitly targeted by a command.
-In that case its `profiles` is added to the set of active profiles.
+In that case its profile is added to the set of active profiles.

 >**Note**
 >